-Exemplar is a DHS training with industry pilot program for GS-11 through GS-15 employees in the science, technology, engineering, mathematics (STEM) fields at the National Protection and Programs Directorate and the Science and Technology Directorate.
+Exemplar is a DHS training with industry pilot program for GS-11 through GS-15 employees in the science, technology, engineering, mathematics (STEM) fields at the Cybersecurity and Infrastructure Security Agency and the Science and Technology Directorate.
 Through Exemplar DHS employees will be detailed to for-profit private sector entities for training purposes.

 Participants will leverage private sector expertise to improve efficiency of existing programs, develop best practices, and bring cutting-edge thinking to DHS.
 Exemplar represents a significant opportunity for public-private partnerships to advance information sharing and making the “shared responsibility for homeland security” – real.

 Exemplar is authorized under the Government Employees Training Act of 1958 Title 5, United States Code (U.S.C.), Section 41